 The Public Safety Deputy shall publish an annual report that summarizes its reviews and audits conducted during the prior calendar year, and that reports on the Public Safety Deputy's analysis of information, including patterns and trends, during the prior calendar year, the outcomes of individual reviews or audits, and its recommendations during the prior calendar year.
-The annual report shall also report on the status of the Police Department's, the Police Board's, the Office's, and any other City department's or agency's adoption of the Public Safety Deputy's previous recommendations.
+The annual report shall also report on the status of the Police Department's, the Police Board's and the Office's adoption of the Public Safety Deputy's previous recommendations.